Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-09-25-consuming-rest-api-in-xamarin-android-using-refit.markdown

 date:	2017-09-25
 ---

 While developing an android application using java, I had to get data from an API endpoint and I discovered a library that made the job very easy for me.
 That library is **RETROFIT**, it allows you define your api endpoints as interface and then you can call the methods you defined conveniently and retrofit would provide an implementation of the interface you declared through dependency injection.
 Thus you do not have to worry about loading the data from the endpoints and handling asynchronous tasks.
 I wondered if I could do the same with Xamarin.android so I searched if retrofit has an implementation for xamarin.android, they didn’t but I found an alternative library that takes a similar approach to solving the problem of making api calls and that library is **REFIT**(the name tells its all).

 In this tutorial we would learn how to make api calls using refit, we would be getting a list of developers in a location from github, I have decided to list developers in Lagos, Nigeria where I live, you can decide to add your own city!
 The result of our search would be displayed on a List View.

 Refit would help us get the JSON response from the endpoint but to convert or deserialize the JSON response to a C# object, we would use **JSON.NET**.

 We would follow the following steps to complete this tutorial

 1. Start a new **Xamarin.Android** project using visual studio(I am using visual studio 2017 but the procedure would work for any version of visual studio)

-2. Add reference to the refit library by getting it from nuget.
+2. Add reference to the refit library by getting it from nugget.
 Refit comes with **Json.net** so we would not have to install it separately.

 3. Define the response model.